prime31/Nez/README.md

 - **Particle Designer Importer**: imports [Particle Designer](https://71squared.com/particledesigner) particle systems for use with the Nez particle system
 - **LibGdxAtlases**: imports libGDX texture atlases including nine patch support
 - **Texture Packer**: imports a [TexturePacker](https://www.codeandweb.com/texturepacker) atlas and JSON file
 - **Overlap2D**: imports [Overlap2D](http://overlap2d.com/) projects.
-Imports almost all of the data but currently only offers renderers for the basics (no fancy stuff like Spriter animations, lights, etc).
+Imports most of the data but currently only offers renderers for the basics (no fancy stuff like Spriter animations, lights, etc).
+To use the importer the .atlas and any of your scene files (*.dt) should be processed by the Pipeline tool.
+Your project.dt file must also be present (it can be in the same folder as your scene files or one folder up) but it should not be processed.
 - **XMLTemplateMaker**: this isn't so much an imoporter as a helper to make your own importer.
 Pass it a class and it spits out an XML template that you can use for your own custom XML-to-object importers.